bertrandg/bertrandg.github.io/_posts/2017-02-09-ngrx-effects-complex-stream-with-nested-actions.md

         .catch(err => Observable.of({type: 'ACTION_X_FAIL', payload: err}))

 // Here is the magic.
 @Effect() actionY$ = this.updates$
     .ofType('ACTION_Y')
     .map(toPayload)
-    // Retrieve part of the current state.
+    // Retrieve part of the current state telling us if callApiX has been called already.
     .withLatestFrom(this.store.select(state => state.someBoolean))
     .switchMap(([payload, someBoolean]) => {
         // Function calling callApiY() and acting accordingly.